Electric bikes (e-bikes) are arguably more popular now than ever before.

 Related: E-bikes and the rain: 5 do’s and don’ts

-Specialist electric bike insurance from Cycleplan
+Specialist electric bike insurance through Cycleplan

 At Cycleplan, our specialist electric bike insurance protects your e-bike against loss, theft and accidental damage up to the value of £30,000, so you can ride with complete peace of mind.
+We also offer Public Liability up to £5m and protection against personal injuries.